 use Rule 32 as it sometimes called in Arizona.
 Although appeals and post-conviction

-different in execution.
+as entirely different in execution.

 Key elements of a post-conviction relief include: